 Crown ~ The top part of a headpiece that covers the head.

-Cuff ~ Athat trims or finishes the bottom of a sleeve.
+Cuff ~ A fold or band that trims or finishes the bottom of a sleeve.

-Cutting Line ~ On a pattern, the outermost dark line upon which you cut.
+Cutting Line ~ On a pattern, the outermost line that is to be cut.

-Dart ~ A tuck of fabric that descends into a point at each end that is sewn into fabric to take in ease and provide shape to a garment.
+Dart ~ A tuck of fabric that tapers into a point.
+Used to take in ease and give shape to a garment.

-Double-fold Hem ~ A hem that’s folded once for the hem allowance and a second time to enclose the raw edge.
+Double-fold Hem ~ A hem that is folded once for the hem allowance and a second time to enclose the raw edge.

 Ease ~ The method of fitting a length of fabric into a slightly smaller space without resulting in gathers or puckers.
 Also, extra room added to a garment beyond the measurements to make the garment less restricting.